RetroArch PS2 Set Up Guide

 Copy All Files From The PCSX2 ‘Portable’ Folder, To RetroArch

 The RetroArch PS2 core on RetroArch requires the use of a PS2 BIOS file so it can boot up games.
-The RetroArch documentation for PCSX2 core (now known as LRPS2) provides details on the BIOS files required:
+The RetroArch documentation for LRPS2 core provides details on the BIOS files required:

 https://docs.libretro.com/library/pcsx2/#bios

-If you do not have the BIOS files yet, you will need to search online for ‘ps2 scph bios‘.
+• If you do not have the BIOS files yet, you will need to search online for ‘ps2 scph bios‘.
 You will then need to find a site to download PS2 BIOS files from.
-You can choose from either Japanese, European or USA BIOS files, but other regional BIOS files are also available too.
+You can choose from either Japanese, European or USA BIOS files, but other regional BIOS files are also available.

 PCSX2 Bios File